A Solo Hike Up New Zealand's Gertrude Saddle

-And as I pulled back into my exact parking spot at the campground from the night before, I parked and ate cold spaghettios straight from the can.
+And as I pulled back into my exact parking spot at the campground from the night before, I parked and ate cold spaghetti-os straight from the can.
 I had to be up around 6:00 am to head back to Queenstown and begin my journey back to the States.
-But I couldn’t sleep.
-The world was too beautiful.
+I wasn't ready, but I had to go.

 Final thoughts on the Gertrude Saddle: If you're an avid hiker and comfortable with heights, it’s relatively easy.
 It’s like a slightly less-crowded and more-rewarding Angel’s Landing.
 If you're on the fence about adding the Gertrude Saddle Trek to your New Zealand Itinerary, do it.